 We invited the rescue station staff to participate in various workshops.
-These had different formats, including discussions and role plays, adapted to the shifting foci, for example the app's content, structure, functions, appearance, device options, and implementation in daily routine.
-To test the app content and structure, we simulated rescue missions with foreign-language patients using paper prototypes presented in booklet format (see Multimedia Appendix 1).
+These had different formats, including discussions and role plays, adapted the shifting foci, for example the app's content, structure, functions, appearance, device options, and implementation in daily routine.
+For the testing the app content and structure, we simulated rescue missions with foreign-language patients using paper prototypes presented in booklet format (see Multimedia Appendix 1).

-We conducted 8 workshops with 4-8 participants each, which lasted 2-3 hours.
+We conducted eight workshops with 4-8 participants each and which lasted 2 to 3 hours.
 We tried to ensure variation in participant work experience, age, and gender.
 In total, 47 paramedics participated in the workshops.

-To obtain feedback on usability and appearance, we presented design mock-ups, click dummies, and finally alpha and beta versions of the app.
+To obtain feedback on usability and appearance, we presented design mock-ups, click-dummies and finally alpha and beta versions of the app.
 We also encouraged workshop participants to verbalize their opinions and to "think aloud" while carrying out app-related tasks.
 This helped us to understand how paramedics experienced and assessed the user interface and to test whether they used control elements and found the desired phrases intuitively.

-Questionnaires on Rescue Missions With Foreign-Language Patients

-During the app development phase and as part of the clinical trial, paramedics from the participating rescue stations completed questionnaires after they had provided care to foreign-language patients.
+Questionnaires on Rescue Missions with Foreign-language Patients rescue stations completed questionnaires after they had provided care to foreign-language patients.
 These questionnaires provided us with information on how paramedics had experienced the communication with patients and how they had dealt with obstacles.
-This information complemented the findings from the other activities and could be included in the discussions with paramedics.
+This information complemented the findings from the other activities and could be included with the discussions with paramedics.
 The questionnaires also helped us to decide which languages should be supported by the app to meet local demand.